-Activities for your 1st Grade Science Patterns in Space Unit
+First Grade Science Patterns in Space Lesson Ideas

 Your first grade students will feel so smart when you teach patterns in space science lessons since they already have some background knowledge.
 Students have seen the moon and the stars up in the sky at night.
 In addition, they have noticed the moon phases too as the moon “changes shape” in a repeating pattern.